Haldor Børve: Career

 Haldor Larsen Børve's first work under the new firm was the Borgestad school (Borgestad skole) built in Skien in 1889.
 The building was bestowed upon the local school district by local shipping magnate and future prime minister Gunnar Knudsen.
 Though the building has long since been demolished, it was once a grand three-story stone building in the Neo-Gothic style, a symmetrical design with steep gables on both ends which featured Gothic window designs and pointed arches.

 While Børve had learned a great deal about contemporary German architecture during his studies in Hannover, as shown in his use of Neo-Gothic and Swiss chalet styles.
 He was also a great proponent of Norwegian romantic nationalism and often integrated elements from Dragestil and National Romantic style into his work, as exemplified by Dalen Hotel, Børve's best-known work.
 In addition to his architectural practice, Børve was also the head teacher and later administrator at Porsgrunn Technical Evening School (Porsgrunns tekniske aftenskole).
 He was active as an architect until the early 1920s, and died in 1933 at Porsgrunn, aged 75.

 Following Børve's death, his daughter, architect Alfhild Børve, took over her father's practice along with Haldor Larsen Børve's assistant Ødegaard.
-The next year, Johannes Laurentius Borchsenius (1903-2003) took over as co-owner with Alfhild Børve, and the firm changed its name to Børve Borchsenius Arkitekter.
+The next year, Johannes Laurentius Borchsenius (1903–2003) took over as co-owner with Alfhild Børve, and the firm changed its name to Børve Borchsenius Arkitekter.
 Borchsenius was an architect from Skien who studied at the Norwegian Institute of Technology.
-He was responsible for the construction of camps for Norwegian refugees in Sweden during World War II and, following the war, the reconstruction of areas in Finnmark such as Vadsø and Kirkenes.
+He was responsible for the construction of camps for Norwegian refugees in Sweden during World War II and, following the war, the reconstruction of areas in Finnmark county such as Vadsø and Kirkenes.
 The newly named firm designed several buildings in the Porsgrunn area using functionalist principles, including the Folkets hus just across from Børve's Vår Frue Church.
 The company still exists today under the same name, making it one of the longest-running architectural firms in Norway.